 Social media is a wonderful resource, an outlet for wit and wisdom, a means to connect with people one would never have met otherwise.
 It is a means to get news and share information wider and faster than ever before.

 It is also where common sense and decency go to die.
-The same means that help me connect with new friends in South Africa and read real time updates of happenings in Ferguson, MO enable thoughtless people to spew hatred, lunacy, and general stupidity just as far just as fast.
+The same means that help me connect with new friends around the world and read real time updates of breaking news enable thoughtless people to spew hatred, lunacy, and general stupidity just as far just as fast.

 How can we be sure we are using it in a wise and helpful way?
 Starting with some wisdom from God’s word is a good start, and no book has more practical wisdom than Proverbs.
 Here are 15 proverbs with direct application for how we should use social media.